elvessousa/sobrio-vscode/README.md

 ## About this theme

 Sobrio is a theme for **Visual Studio Code**, with sober colors (at least for me), hence the name.
 The font used in the screenshots is Victor Mono.
-I tested it with the following following languages:
+I tested it with the following languages:

 - CSS / Sass / SCSS
 - Elixir